 - Next, the view camera is projected onto a port (or viewport) which determines where the camera appears on the screen.
 Typically, the viewport will fill the entire window or display, but it is not required to.
 In fact, it's not required to match the view camera OR the screen in any way, and can be as big or small or wide or tall as it pleases, potentially resulting in stretching or squishing the view camera's pixels beyond their original resolution.

 - Next, the viewport is projected onto the application surface, which is the final step in the primary rendering process.
 All viewports are calculated and displayed on a single flat texture which always fills the output window (according to the scaling mode set in the project's Game Settings).
 However, like the viewport before it, the application surface has its own independent resolution and is not required to match the viewport OR the window.
-Unlike viewports, it simply cannot be resized to occupy only part of the screen.
+It is simply a way to collect all previous layers into one.